By DR. ALEXIS CHESNEY

 In the United States, 24 percent of adults report having experienced fatigue lasting two weeks or longer.
 It can be debilitating.
 In extreme cases, where the severe fatigue has lasted more than six months, a physician may diagnose Chronic Fatigue Syndrome.
 In addition to severe fatigue, a person experiencing CFS may also exhibit some of the following: sore throat, muscle pain, joint pain, headaches, cognitive impairment, tender lymph nodes, sleep disturbances, long-lasting malaise after exertion.
 The cause of CFS is unknown and a diagnosis is made by excluding other medical causes.
 There is mixed evidence of association with the Epstein-Barr virus (which causes mononucleosis), other systemic viral load, Candidiasis and poor immune function.
 More recently, the central nervous system is seen as playing a role in CFS.
 One study showed that 96 percewnt of adults with CFS had a specific type of low blood pressure provoked by a tilt table test.
 Risk factors include stress, toxins, infection, allergies, nutritional deficiencies and immune dysfunction.

 There are two conditions associated with long-term fatigue that, although rarely the sole cause of the condition, need to be diagnosed and treated to get effective results.
 Hypoglycemia (low blood sugar) can cause fatigue, dizziness, cognitive impairment, nausea, shakiness, and palpitations.
 Diabetes and alcohol abuse are risk factors for hypoglycemia.
-It is important
+It is important to eat small frequent meals that are high in protein and contain some fat throughout the day in order to stabilize blood sugar.

 Magnesium, B12 (cobalamin), B6 (pyridoxine), B1 (thiamine), and B2 (riboflavin) deficiencies are seen in studies on CFS patients.
 Dr. John Myers pioneered the use of intravenous vitamins and minerals in Maryland.
 Since then, intravenous nutrient therapy has been shown to be far more effective in treating CFS than taking oral supplementation.
 Vitamin D3 deficiency may cause fatigue, weakness and pain, and is common in Vermont due to our latitude.
 Amino acid deficiencies have also been found.
 Eating at least 50 grams of protein per day and supplementing with Vitamin D3 is recommended for most people.